10.0 Cleaners PPE (Personal Protective Equipment) – Explained

-They are an important item to always use by default in most cleaning activities, although taking care to remove them in some scenarios and when you’re no longer cleaning, but also change for different cleaning activities, for example when you complete toilet areas and move to other tasks.
+They are an important item to always use by default in most cleaning activities, although taking care to remove them in some scenarios and when you’re no longer cleaning.
+Also, to ensure they are changed for different cleaning activities, for example when you progress from the toilet areas and move to other tasks.

 For tougher jobs, like steam-cleaning, you will need thick gloves to prevent burns and harm.

 Under Covid-19 times, the disposable gloves will be best, and looking into say different colours/types for different areas and risks being cleaned.

 For those with moulting or long hair this will mainly keep their hair from falling down and getting in the way of visibility when cleaning, but also help prevent any hair and dirt within them touching and affecting otherwise clean areas.

 Often the individual cleaner needs to accordingly wear their own appropriate to their personal preference and hygiene.

 These are often temporary ones stretching directly over the mouth and tied-up at the back of the head, the idea being to stop any fumes or virus affecting the cleaner.

 If there is a risk of this coming from the cleaner, then you fist need to ensure that it is safe for them to be there anyway carrying out the cleaning job.